 In spite of being predominantly a book store, Diabolik has a tidy selection of gifts and records available for all your giving needs.
 Records span across genres, jazz, psych, disco and everything in between, while gifts include a charming selection of quirky wares – think locally-made, hand-poured candles by the classically-inspired Icarus, technicolour leather accessories by Ark Colour Design, sweetly floral-clad goodies from Cath Kidson or the perfect notebook for your most thoughtful friend.

 Merchants of Swanbourne

 If you can think of it, Merchants of Swanbourne have it.
-My go-to one-stop shop for gifts, the store is a multi-level overload of goodness, ranging from kitchenware to party accessories, picnicware, gardening, homewares, jewellery, clothing, beauty and kids toys and apparel – all at reasonable prices.
+Our go-to one-stop shop for gifts, the store is a multi-level overload of goodness, ranging from kitchenware to party accessories, picnicware, gardening, homewares, jewellery, clothing, beauty and kids toys and apparel – all at reasonable prices.
 It might sound like a lot at first, but stock is cleverly arranged room-by-room, making for easy browsing.
-And as a real bonus – they just opened a second location in South Perth!
+And as a real bonus – they also have a second location in South Perth!

 125 Claremont Crescent, Swanbourne